dbossap/dbos-performance/proposal_silicon.md

 ![N|Solid](https://github.com/dbossap/dbos-performance/blob/master/postgresql-Cluster.png?raw=true)

   Once the failover is done, [STONITH] is performed to avoid split brain problem.
-[Bosh] is responsible for "resurrecting" postgreSQL vms when it becomes unresponsive or dead and it is also responsible for applying required binaries to all VMs.
+[Bosh] is responsible for "resurrecting" postgreSQL vms when it becomes unresponsive or dead and it is also responsible for applying required binaries to all postgresql VMs.

 ### No language dependency, Just a single-endpoint